 - Mix all the salad ingredients together in a mixing bowl.
 Pour dressing over the top and combine.

-- Serve over a bed of arugula, if desired.
+- Serve over a bed of salad greens, if desired.

 This is so good!
 We had it for dinner last night and everyone liked the combination of ingredients with plenty of protein, colorful fresh vegetables and a nice, light dressing.
 I also had a lot of tuna in my pantry so what a great use for it.
 Another recipe for our regular rotation.